 Once installed in office, the New Deal administration went off in various directions at once, trying out this and that.
 Orthodoxy still had a say, for example, in the axiomatic belief, which FDR shared, in the need to balance the budget.
 But the urgency of the moment compelled other options.

-So, the National Recovery Administration experimented with corporatism; the state would backstop the power of business to discipline itself, to reign in its self-destructive impulses to compete, to overproduce, to slash wages.
+So, the National Recovery Administration experimented with corporatism; the state would backstop the power of business to discipline itself, to rein in its self-destructive impulses to compete, to overproduce, to slash wages.
 Meanwhile, the Tennessee Valley Authority ventured into the realm of state planning and regional development.
 New regulatory laws governing banks and the stock market would put the financial system under surveillance.
 Public works put people to work, refreshed and extended the infrastructure of the national marketplace, and presumably primed the pump of industrial recovery.

 All of this was underway three months in.
 All of it, if not entirely new, seemed bold, pathbreaking.
 None of it, however, was meant to uproot the foundations of capitalism in America, but rather to restore them.
 Outside the ranks of the administration, however, is where currents of radical anti-capitalism were detectable during these formative years when the New Deal had not yet consolidated its hold; not merely detectable, but ones with real force and amplitude.